William Guarnere: Later life and death

 Guarnere returned to the United States in March 1945 and took on many odd jobs.
 He wore an artificial right leg until he was able to secure full disability from the Army, then threw away the limb, using only crutches thereafter, and retired.

 He became an active member of many veterans organizations, and presided over many Easy Company reunions.

 After returning home from Europe, Guarnere married his girlfriend Frances Peca (d.
 1997) and had two sons, Eugene and William Jr. Eugene would follow in his father's footsteps and briefly served in Vietnam.

 Guarnere wrote Brothers in Battle, Best of Friends: Two WWII Paratroopers from the Original Band of Brothers Tell Their Story with his best friend Edward "Babe" Heffron and Robyn Post, outlining Easy Company's experiences.
 The book was published by Berkley Publishing Group, Penguin Books, in 2007.
 Guarnere also wrote a short piece for Silver Eagle: the official biography of Band of Brothers veteran Clancy Lyall, which was used as the afterword.
 British publisher Pneuma Springs Publishing released the book in March 2013.

 Guarnere and Heffron remained lifelong friends after returning home.
 Guarnere was Heffron's best man at the latter's wedding in 1954.
 He was also the godfather to Heffron's daughter Patricia.

 Guarnere died of a ruptured aneurysm at Jefferson University Hospital in Philadelphia, on 8 March 2014.
 He was 90 years old.
 He is survived by his two sons, nine grandchildren and fourteen great-grandchildren.

 Legacy

 Guarnere's life and military service were honored by the Commonwealth of Pennsylvania with a half-staff flag order by Pennsylvania Governor Tom Corbett.

-After his death, his granddaughter formed the Wild Bill Guarnere Memorial Fund to continue his tradition of giving back to veterans.
-September 19, 2015, the Fund presented an 8-foot bronze statue of Guarnere by sculptor Chad Fisher to the Delaware County Veterans Memorial.
+After his death, his granddaughter, Debi Lynch Rafferty, formed the Wild Bill Guarnere Memorial Fund to continue his tradition of giving back to veterans.
+On September 19, 2015, the Fund presented an 8-foot bronze statue of Guarnere by sculptor Chad Fisher to the Delaware County Veterans Memorial.

 Another statue of Guarnere was dedicated in 2019 in Philadelphia alongside one of Babe Heffron.